-Influence risk-based decision making.
 People throughout an organization make decisions every day.
 Some decisions are strategic and complex.
 Others are significant but less complex.
 Most are simple and frequent.
-Risk management is most effective when it is embedded into both routine and strategic decisions.
-Objectives and decision timelines drive the use of specific types of risk assessments - and analysis techniques - for different situations, the issues under consideration and the type of decision being made.
-Therefore a key competency for a risk management professional is the ability to incorporate risk management into decision making throughout an organization: listening skills, coaching and adeptness as a facilitator all come into play.
-While a risk management professional may not have formal training in decision sciences, understanding decision-making stages helps determine at what point he or she can influence a decision: 1) a pre-decision stage in which decisions have yet to be made, 2) an active decision stage in which decisions are in the process of being made, and 3) a post-decision stage in which decisions have already been made.
+Risk management is most effective when embedded into both routine and strategic decisions.
+Objectives and decision timelines drive the use of specific types of risk assessments - and analysis techniques - for different situations, the issues under consideration, and the type of decision being made.
+Therefore, a key competency for a risk management professional is the ability to incorporate risk management into decision making throughout an organization: listening skills, coaching and adeptness as a facilitator all come into play.
+While a risk management professional may not have formal training in decision sciences, understanding decisions have yet to be made, 2) an active decision stage in which decisions are in the process of being made, and 3) a post-decision stage in which decisions have already been made.

-Which decisions within each stage have the greatest impact on the business model and success of the objective(s)?
+Identifying which decisions within each stage have the greatest impact on the business model and success of the objectives is also important.
 For example, a risk management professional may choose to emphasize high-impact decisions in the pre-decision category in order to minimize as much downside risk as possible and maximize as much gain as possible.

-Figure 3 depicts a nine-box approach to comparing decision making environment to impact of decisions.
-Key considerations are to identify who the actual decision makers are and to determine if there is a difference between the actual decision maker and the person accountable for the decision, as well as understanding risk-taking attitudes at each of the stages.
+Other considerations are to identify who the actual decision makers are and to determine if there is a difference between the actual decision maker and the person accountable for the decision.
+Understanding risk-taking attitudes at each of the stages is also important.